Polarization Controllers and Scramblers

 Return Loss (intrinsic): Limited only by the return loss of the input and output connections

-The Precision Motorized Polarization Rotation Stage by OZ Optics is a cost-effective, plug-and-play device that provides precise control of the polarization states of a single optical stage or multi-stage system with multiple optical paths.
-The device can be controlled and synchronized to perform precise rotations sequentially or in ...
+The Precision Motorized Polarization Rotation Stage by OZ Optics is a cost-effective, plug-and-play device that provides precise control of the polarization states of a single optical stage or multi-stage system ...

 Specifications